-Record labels can no longer invest in artist development over long periods of time, and they are choosing to invest in fewer artists.
+Record labels can no longer invest in artist development over long periods of time.
+And they are choosing to invest in fewer artists.
 Bottom line: labels can no longer afford to lose money on 90% of their signings.
-While Bruce Springsteen took three albums and a great deal of investment from his label to finally break through in 1975, he would not likely be afforded such investment if he came along as a new artist today.
+Bruce Springsteen took three albums and a great deal of investment to finally breakthrough in 1975.
+He would not likely be afforded such investment if he came along as a new artist today.

 Simply put: record labels want to sign acts that are already developed.
 There are exceptions, but this is the general trend occurring in the industry.

 This begs the question: if a record label is only interested in you once you’ve done all the heavy lifting, do you really need a record label in 2017?

 To answer that, let’s look at what record labels can still provide you.

 Let’s Talk About Money

 First and foremost is funding.
 Record labels have always acted as the banks of the music industry, providing funding and investing in your career in ways that you cannot.
 In exchange, their charge an “interest rate” like a bank, in the form of record royalties, and increasingly, a piece of other revenue streams as well.

 If you happen to have financial support from someone else, be it a rich uncle or a music-loving investor, then you need a record label-less.
 Many clients of mine that have achieved great financial success go on to create their own label, and reap the benefits of regaining control of their recordings.